Lizhong-Liu/GFPP_DiD/README.md

     - plots_trends_of_outcomes.py
   - The plots are saved in the "plots" folder and the regression results are saved in "regression_results".

 The ACS analysis serves as a background analysis in our project.
-We use annually county-level data of California's food business from ACS, clean them up and store them in the "data" folder:
+We use annual county-level data of California's food business from ACS, clean them up and store them in the "data" folder:
 - The codes for cleaning the datasets can be found in the "ACS_Food Business":
   - ACS_data1_cleaning.py
 - The results are saved in "data" folder: